braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_triggered_iams.md

 You can choose from the following trigger actions to target your users:

 - **Make Purchase:** Target users who make any purchase or a specific purchase
-- **Start Session:** Target users who start a session in any app or in a specific app
+- **Start Session:** Target users who start a session in any app or a specific app
 - **Perform Custom Event:** Target users who perform the selected custom event

-A user has to enter the Canvas step, start a session, then perform the trigger to receive an in-app message.
+A user has to enter the Canvas step, start a session, and then perform the trigger to receive an in-app message.
 This means mid-session updates aren't supported.

 !["Make A Specific Purchase" selected as the trigger action.]({% image_buster /assets/img_archive/canvas_trigger_actions.png %}){: style="max-width:85%"}

-The following Canvas features aren't available with in-app messages, so if any of these features are turned on, they won't be applied to your in-app messages.
+The following Canvas features aren't available with in-app messages, so they won't be applied to your in-app messages even if they're turned on.

 - Intelligent Timing
 - Rate limiting